Irish Museum of Modern art

-The museum houses a huge range of permanent and temporary exhibitions from a variety of artists from both Ireland and abroad, including the Hennessy Art Fund collection, which supports the acquisition of works by Irish or Irish based artists who are not yet a part of the permanent IMMA Collection.
-Not only for show, the museum works tirelessly year round to promote the conservation and encouragement of the arts in Ireland though projects and various fundraising events.
+The museum houses a huge range of permanent and temporary exhibitions from a variety of artists from both Ireland and abroad, including the Hennessy Art Fund collection, which supports the acquisition of works by Irish or Irish based artists, who are not yet a part of the permanent IMMA Collection.
+The museum works tirelessly year-round to promote the conservation and encouragement of the arts in Ireland though projects and various fundraising events.